Pongpanut/Scbtesting/readme.md

-Note: The complexity of this program is (kn) [k is #operation, n is #iteration].
+Note: The complexity of this program is Big omega(kn) [k is #operation, n is #iteration].

- I have applied dynamic programming with top-down approach (Memoization).
+      I have applied dynamic programming technique with top-down approach (Memoization).

       I expect the complexity should reduced to O(kn)

 .